-Biotech advancement has become impressive and has started to touch billions of lives slowly.
-Here is a list of 5 most impressive achievements that biotech has done which include methods to watch translation in cells, trace cell fates, avoid mitochondrial mutations, edit DNA, and build antibiotics from scratch.
+Biotech advancement has become impressive and has started to touch millions of lives slowly.
+Here is a list of 5 most impressive achievements that biotech has done, which include methods to watch translation in cells, trace cell fates, avoid mitochondrial mutations, edit DNA, and build antibiotics from scratch.

 1. Cell-lineage mappers

-There are number of groups trying to answer long-standing questions about the origins of various cell types by different approaches.
+There are several groups trying to answer long-standing questions about the origins of various cell types by different approaches.
 Techniques like CRISPR-Cas9 and isolation of transcriptomics are gaining popularity.

-GESTALT is a technique which inserts synthetic barcodes into a zebrafish embryo and marks the barcodes with mutations,.
-This can be applied for the study of development of cells, tumor formation.
+GESTALT is a technique that inserts synthetic barcodes into a zebrafish embryo and marks the barcodes with mutations.
+This can be applied for the study of the development of cells, tumor formation.
 It is said that it can help to unravel any process which involves cell division.

 2. Antibiotic building blocks

-Lab studies have shown that some of these compounds killed bacteria effectively, that includes some microbes resistant to existing antibiotics.
-Even though it is impossible to know whether or not it will be generated in the clinic it is a significant step forward for regaining an upper hand against drug resistant infections.
+Lab studies have shown that some of these compounds killed bacteria effectively, which includes some microbes resistant to existing antibiotics.
+Even though it is impossible to know whether or not it will be generated in the clinic, it is a significant step forward for regaining an upper hand against drug-resistant infections.

 3. Mitochondrial replacement therapy

-Secondly there is another method called meiotic spindle transfer which moves nuclear DNA from the mother’s egg to an enucleated donor cell and then fertilizes it.
-This process demonstrates effective replacement of mutant mtDNA in oocytes by spindle transfer, the feasibility of in vitro fertilization, and generation of healthy blastocytes and differentiated cells properly.
+Secondly, there is another method called meiotic spindle transfer, which moves nuclear DNA from the mother’s egg to an enucleated donor cell and then fertilizes it.
+This process demonstrates the effective replacement of mutant mtDNA in oocytes by spindle transfer, the feasibility of in vitro fertilization, and the generation of healthy blastocytes and differentiated cells properly.

 4. Translation trackers